In a 2015 paper published in the medical journal Transactions of the American Clinical and Climatological Association, Leslie J. Crofford, MD wrote:

 There are observational studies that ask why people use CBD and if it’s effective, and results tend to be quite positive.
 People report using CBD for anxiety, pain, sleep — all things that go hand-in-hand with chronic pain.

-We need more clinical studies to help us better understand how, exactly, CBD affects pain and whether or not it’s a safe and effective long-term option.
+We need more clinical studies to help us better understand how, exactly, CBD affects pain, what dosage is safe and efficacious, and whether or not it’s a safe and effective long-term option.

 Other Causes of Joint Pain